bintlabs/python-sync-db/merge.md

 Conflict resolution
 -------------------

-At the beginning of this document an analogy was made with the 'git rebase' command.
-This analogy is good enough but not great.
-First of all, neither git rebase not git merge perform conflict resolution.
-They detect conflicts and notify the users, leaving them with the choices.
-Secondly, git rebase operates on branches and alters the commit graph that forms the history of a project.
-Git allows and encourages history branching, while dbsync doesn't do anything of the sort.
+A 'merge' is a common operation in version control systems (VCSs).
+Usually, a VCS will detect conflicting changes and notify the users, leaving them with the choices.
+They don't perform automatic conflict resolution by default, since in general the criteria applied in resolving each conflict is specific and even unclear.
+Dbsync however is currently implemented with a fixed conflict resolution strategy.
+As such, incorrect choices are sometimes made, but the strategy is forgiving enough that data loss is mostly avoided.
+A way to abstract and let the users build their own strategies is an improvement that will be left for the next major version.

-In dbsync, all history is linear, which is what one would get in git in, say, the master branch, if every other branch in a project joined changes with 'git rebase master' and then forwarded them to master.
-While git has the commit as a unit of change, dbsync has the 'version'.
-A version is simply an identifier given always by the server in response to a successful push call.
-This is probably as far as the analogy goes: A node wants to push a new version, but to do so it has to 'rebase' it's changes with the new versions from the server.
+Another point worth comparing with VCSs is history tracking.
+In dbsync, all history is linear and irreversible.
+There are no branches and there's no 'revert' procedure.
+These features are consequence of the core design and can't be changed easily.
+As such, it's better to rely on backups on the server if a way to revert changes is required.

-TODO define conflict resolution (maybe split in parts).
-Include general strategy and possible future "parametric strategies".
+TODO define conflict resolution

 TODO define unique constraint conflicts and their resolution.